-This guidance significantly changes how insurers account for long-duration insurance contracts.
+This guidance significantly changes how insurers account for long- January 1, 2023 duration insurance contracts.
 The new guidance also significantly expands the disclosure requirements of long-duration insurance contracts.
-The new guidance will be effective for annual and interim reporting periods beginning January 1, 2023.
 Below are the most significant areas of change:

 Cash flow assumptions for measuring liability for future policy benefits The new guidance requires insurers to review, and if necessary, update the cash flow assumptions used to measure liabilities for future policy benefits periodically.
 The change in the liability estimate as a result of updating cash flow assumptions will be recognized in net income.